 2. Ditch that second car.

 Many married couples own two cars to get to and from work and other activities without inconveniencing each other.
 Mostly out of habit, they keep both in retirement, but at a big price.
-According to AAA, the average annual cost of owning a car ranges from $7,929 to $10,662, which includes everything from depreciation and insurance to gas and repairs.
+According to AAA, the average annual cost of owning a car costs $9,282, which includes everything from depreciation and insurance to gas and repairs.

 That money could be spent on more useful things like helping to pay for some necessary expenses, building up an emergency fund or even taking a once-in-a-lifetime vacation.